dbafromthecold/SqlServerChaosEngineering/slides.md

 ### What failure are we going to test?
 <!-- .slide: style="text-align: left;"> -->
-- What happens if the primary node in an Availbility Group cluster fails?
+<p class="fragment">- What happens if the primary node in an Availbility Group cluster fails?</p>

 ---

 ### Defining the experiment
 <!-- .slide: style="text-align: left;"> -->
-- Hypothesis
+<p class="fragment">- Hypothesis
-    - The listener of the availbility group should remain online
+    - The listener of the availbility group should remain online</p>
-- Method
+<p class="fragment">- Method
-    - Stop the SQL database engine service on the primary node
+    - Stop the SQL database engine service on the primary node</p>
-- Rollback
+<p class="fragment">- Rollback
-    - Restart the SQL database engine service on the primary node
+    - Restart the SQL database engine service on the primary node</p>

 ---